AlexSpandex/Project-P/README.md

     - The BoxCollider2D ensures that the brick block has a physical presence and can be interacted with.
     - The SpriteRenderer provides a visual representation, making the block appear as a brick in the game.

+#### Hard Block

+- *Components*:
+  - BoxCollider2D: Defines the physical boundaries of the hard block.
+  - SpriteRenderer: Renders the block's appearance with a hard block texture.

+  - *Functionality*:
+    - The BoxCollider2D ensures that the hard block has a physical presence and can be interacted with.
+    - The SpriteRenderer provides a visual representation, making the block appear as a hard block in the game.

+### Cloud

+- *Components*:
+  - SpriteRenderer: Renders the block's appearance with a cloud texture.

+### Mystery Block

+- *Components*:
+  - SpriteRenderer: Renders the block's appearance with a mystery texture.
+  - BoxCollider2D: Defines the physical boundaries of the mystery block.

+ ### Mario-Style Pipe

+- *Components*:
+  - SpriteRenderer: Renders the pipe's appearance with a green pipe texture.
+  - BoxCollider2D: Defines the physical boundaries of the mario pipe.

+### Mario-Style Flag

+- *Components*:
+  - SpriteRenderer: Renders the pipe's appearance with a flag texture.
+  - BoxCollider2D: Defines the physical boundaries of the mario flag.

+### Bush

+- *Components*:
+- SpriteRenderer: Renders the block's appearance with a bush texture.

+### Bush

+- *Components*:
+  - SpriteRenderer: Renders the block's appearance with a bush texture.

+### Hill

+- *Components*:
+  - SpriteRenderer: Renders the block's appearance with a hill texture.

 ### Scenes

 1. **Level1Scene**